 What is the smallest Viking Yacht built today?

-The smallest Viking Yacht built today is the 37 Billfish, although that model has recently been replaced with the 38 Billfish.
+The smallest Viking Yacht built today is the 38 Billfish.
 The Viking 38 Billfish is exactly 38’ 8” and is a perfect boat for the owner who wants to operate the vessel without a captain and crew.
 Viking has also designed and is in the process of building a 38’ Open Express model.
 The next smallest models jumps up to a 44’ that comes in a Convertible, Open, or Sport Tower version.